ashishdesaigit/realtime-poi-data-processing/README.md

 ### Constraints :
 - Database selection for  `Processed Data Sink` component.
 This is an informed decision.
-Since we are using kafka data connectors - we need to choose from supported databased.
+Since we are using kafka data connectors - we need to choose from supported databases.
 List can be found here ( https://www.confluent.io/hub/kafka-connectors-3 )